Hong Kong students to boycott new term as protests continue

 HONG KONG: Hong Kong student leaders on Thursday (Aug 22) announced a two-week boycott of lectures from the upcoming start of term, as they seek to keep protesters on the streets and pressure on the government.

-The financial hub has been rocked by three months of unrest, with students making up a large number of the pro-democracy protesters taking to the streets almost daily.
+The financial hub has been rocked by three months of unrest, with students making up a large number of protesters taking to the streets almost daily.

 Student leaders representing most of the city's major universities said students will miss lectures between Sep 2 - the planned start of the new term - and Sep 13.

-They threatened further action if the government does not adequately respond to the protesters' five demands, which include spiking a controversial extradition bill, universal suffrage and an independent inquiry into alleged police abuses during the protests.
+They threatened further action if the government does not adequately respond to the protesters' five demands, which include spiking a controversial extradition Bill, universal suffrage and an independent inquiry into police violence during the protests.

 READ: Hong Kong protests - Why a student throws bricks at police